Dept. of Linguistics, UCLA

-In the paper document mentioned about, note all applicable deadlines,
+In the paper document mentioned above, note all applicable deadlines,

 If you like, as the deadline approaches, you can ask me if I've sent the

-In general, I strive to write the most positive letter I possibly can, without
+In general, I strive to write the most positive letter I can while still

-doing violence to the truth.
-If you want to know roughly what my letter
+feeling honest about the process.
+If you want to know roughly what

-would be like, you can ask me in advance.
+my letter would be like, ask me in advance.